Dynamic mean field programming: Bayesian reinforcement learning

 where expectation is with respect to the randomness of the trajectory, that is, the randomness in state transitions and $\pi$.
-Since $r_{s a}$ is bounded, so are the Q-values.
-The solutions to the Bellman optimality equation are known to give the optimal Q-value function.
+The solution to the Bellman optimality equation are referred to as the optimal Q-values.
 In the case the parameters are known, we may use dynamic or linear programming methods to compute solutions.
 In the case that the MDP parameters are unknown an agent must balance exploration and exploitation.
-In the Bayesian approach it is common to model the transition probabilities as Dirichlet random vectors which are independent across state-action pairs, often referred to as the flat Dirichlet prior assumption, $P_{sa} \sim \text{Dirichlet}(\alpha_{sa})$. with $\alpha_{sa}$ a vector of strictly positive real numbers, which here encapsulates the posterior statistics for the transition probabilities.
-This assumption, as we will discuss, is key for the mean field theory hold.
-We consider here that the mean rewards $\rho_{sa}$ are either known or, if unknown, have Gaussian posteriors with mean and variance denoted $\mu_{\rho_{sa}}$ and $\sigma^2_{\rho_{sa}}$ respectively, as in \citet{OsbandVanRoyPSRLvsOptimism}.
-This corresponds, for example, to having Gaussian ``noise" on otherwise deterministic rewards.
-A common objective in Bayesian reinforcement learning is to design algorithms with low (ie. sub-linear) Bayesian regret.
+We adopt a Bayesian approach to estimation, and make the following assumptions.